nylander/BBB/README.md

     cd $HOME/tmp/bbb

-### Check device name by looking at what appears before and after pluging in the sd card in your computer
+### Check device name by looking at what appears before and after plugging in the sd card in your computer

     ls -lah /dev/sd* /dev/mmcb*